Amtrak Intermodal Gateway Project

 Urban/STV Joint Venture Engineers

-Prime for pedestrian bridge and garage
+Prime contract for garage

 Tim Haas & Associates

-Parking garage design
+Parking garage functional design